schibsted/jslt/tutorial.md

 The full set of functions is documented on [another page](functions.md).

+As a rule, parameters are quietly converted to the expected type, using the built-in type conversion functions.
+In general, if a parameter is `null` (because of missing data in the source JSON) then the function will just return `null`.

 ## For expressions

 The `for` expression lets you take an array and transform it into a